About our services

-- or any other means tested benefits (proof will need to be shown)
+- or any other means-tested benefits (proof will need to be shown)

-Retired learners - whose only source of income is the state pension, are eligible for a concessionary fee if they are also receiving one of the benefits listed above.
+Retired learners - whose only source of income is the state pension, are eligible for a concessionary fee only if they are also receiving one of the benefits listed above.
 Please bring proof of benefit or entitlement with you when you enrol.
 We cannot accept Freedom travel passes as proof of eligibility.